-Every secondary school is different, but all aim to give your child the opportunity to learn and develop both academically and socially through varying experiences.
+Every secondary school is different, but all aim to give your student the opportunity to learn and develop both academically and socially through varying experiences.

-The Junior Secondary school at Benowa is strongly supported by state-wide funding, and learning underpinned by national standards in Education set out be the Australian Curriculum and Reporting Authority (ACARA).
-We also understand that not every child is the same and offer flexible learning programs that are tailored to meet the learning needs of your child.
+The Junior Secondary school at Benowa is strongly supported by state-wide funding, and learning underpinned by national standards in education set out by the Australian Curriculum and Reporting Authority (ACARA).
+We also understand that not every child is the same and offer flexible learning programs that are tailored to meet the learning needs of your student.

-As your student progresses into Year 9 your student will be required to develop greater independence of mind and interest and will begin to develop their preferred areas for learning.
-This will start your students journey into the Senior Secondary years and beyond school.
+As your student progresses into Year 9 they are required to develop greater independence of mind and interest and will begin to develop their preferred areas for learning.
+This starts your student's journey into the Senior Secondary years and beyond school.

 In Junior Secondary, your student will learn traditional subjects such as English, Mathematics, Science, History, Languages, The Arts, as well as physical and social learning subjects such as Health and Physical Education, Civics and Citizenship, Business, Industrial and Technology.

 As students progress through secondary school, your student will have the opportunity to make choices based on their skills, interests and abilities to explore future career pathways including tertiary education, training or employment.

 Homework is an opportunity for you to help and be involved in your student’s learning.
 In Junior Secondary, homework set reinforces what your student has learnt at school and encourages them to develop, then maintain lifelong study habits.

 The type of homework set will vary depending on subjects, and will increase in difficulty and length according to age and ability.

 Types of homework your student may receive in may include:

 Practice Exercises – provides an opportunity for your student to apply new knowledge, or to review and reinforce recently learned skills.
 Common examples include completing maths exercises, reading, vocabulary spelling practice, writing and other creative tasks.